Oleksiy Goncharenko

-Oleksiy Oleksiyovich Goncharenko (Олексій Олексійович Гончаренко; born 16 September 1980) is a Ukrainian politician, member of the Ukrainian parliament, member of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe, President of the PACE Committee on Migration, Refugees and Internally Displaced Persons.
+Oleksiy Oleksiyovich Goncharenko (Олексій Олексійович Гончаренко; born 16 September 1980) is a Ukrainian politician and content creator, member of the Ukrainian parliament, member of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe, President of the PACE Committee on Migration, Refugees and Internally Displaced Persons.
 In 2014, he was elected to the Verkhovna Rada on the party list of Petro Poroshenko Bloc.
 In the 2019 Ukrainian parliamentary election Goncharenko was reelected as an independent candidate in single-seat constituency 137 (Podilsk).

 Biography

 Goncharenko is a son of former mayor of Odesa Oleksiy Kostusyev.
 His parents divorced when he was three years old.

 From 1999 until 2001 Goncharenko worked in the Odesa emergency medical station.
 In 2002 he graduated with honors from Medical University, but chose a political career over a medical one.

 In 2002, at age 21, he ran unsuccessfully for the Odesa City Council of the District in the village Tairove.
 After that he worked as an assistant for a deputy of the city council.

 From 2002 Goncharenko was a student at Financial University under the Government of the Russian Federation in Moscow, Russia (Graduate School of Financial Management).
 He graduated from the academy in 2005, receiving a degree in economics.